you can do to make every Kenyan deliriously happy.

 Suggested Message:

-Forward the press statement from the International Center For Transitional Justice below, with the opening line:
+International Center For Transitional Justice below, with the opening line:

 Mr Kibaki / Mr. Odinga, I urge you to act immediately and decisively to address police violence and sexual assault on Kenyan civil society activists.
 Please see the statement below from the International Center for Transitional Justice.
+Signed: Name, Organization / Affiliation (if any), City, Country

 3) If you are a Kenyan repeat steps 1) and 2) with your own MP and other parliamentarians.
-Contact details for Kenyan MPs here.

-4) If you live outside Kenya, repeat steps 1) and 2), directing the texts and emails to the Kenyan Ambassador or High Commissioner in your country.
+Contact details for Kenyan MPs here.4) If you live outside Kenya, repeat steps 1) and 2), directing the texts and emails to the

-5) If you are a foreign national living in Kenya, repeat steps 1) and 2) with the Ambassador or High Commissioner of your country in Kenya.
+5) If you are a foreign national living in Kenya, repeat steps 1) and 2) with the

-You'll feel a little surge of glee each time you hit the send button.
-It'll get stronger with each action step.
-After the third, you'll have to get up and dance around the room.
+have to get up and dance around the room.
 You might be impelled to seek out the nearest huggable person and hug them.
-That's the joyful energy that direct action for justice unleashes.
+That's the joyful energy that

-NEW YORK, Tuesday August 5, 2008 – The Kenyan government should immediately open an investigation into the recent beating and sexual assault of civil society activists by police, the International Center for Transitional Justice (ICTJ) said Tuesday.
+ICTJ Statement: Investigate Policy Brutality in Kenya NEW YORK, Tuesday August 5, 2008 – The Kenyan government should immediately open an investigation into the recent beating and sexual assault of civil society activists by police, the

 "We join Kenyan human rights leaders in strongly condemning the police attacks on civil society activists as they prepared to hold a peaceful rally," said Suliman Baldo, Director of ICTJ's Africa Program.
 "The government must immediately investigate the attacks, as well as end the growing trend of police brutality and intimidation against Kenyan civil society."